 As an example, you can see how Berenji & Associates demonstrate a direct prompt to start a free consultation and tell people what to do next:

 B. Define the best publishing time.
-Analyze and determine the best time to share the video and get the most views in the first 48 hours.
+Analyze and determine the best time to share your video and get the most views in the first 48 hours.
 The more views you get, the more YouTube will recognize the significance of your video content to other viewers.

 C. Offer incentives.
 Give people immediate incentives to watch and engage with your videos.
 You could give discounts to your video viewers, a free white paper, a giveaway, or links to a free course.